Contract Advances for NFL Players Athletes – Helping NFL Players Manage Cash Flow

 What are Cash Flow Problems?

 Cash flow problems are the only real reason people care at all about cash flow.
-NFL players have “cash flow problems” because they don’t get paid every week like people who have nine to five jobs.
-They have money flowing OUT of their bank account constantly (like everyone does) to pay bills, tuition, mortgage, travel, Etc., but the money only comes in occasionally (even though it is in massive quantities).
+NFL players have “cash flow problems” because they don’t get paid every week like people who have 9 to 5 jobs.
+They have money flowing OUT of their bank account constantly (like everyone does) to pay bills, tuition, mortgage, travel, etc., but the money only comes in occasionally (even though it is in massive quantities).

 When your money is flowing out quickly and flowing in slowly you tend to have “cash flow problems.”
 Why?
 Because the money is “flowing out” faster than it is “flowing in” and if this continues to happen long enough you can run out of money.
 Even though you have a large sum of money guaranteed to you in the future, when you are out of money, you can’t pay your bills.